 BEFORE THE U.S. HOUSE OF REPRESENTATIVES

-• Mr. PAUL.
-Madam Speaker, I rise to introduce the Industrial Hemp Farming Act.
-The Industrial Hemp Farming Act requires the Federal Government to respect State laws allowing the growing of industrial hemp.
+Madame Speaker, I rise to introduce the Industrial Hemp Farming Act.
+The Industrial Hemp Farming Act requires the federal government to respect state laws allowing the growing of industrial hemp.

-• Eight States--Hawaii, Kentucky, Maine, Maryland, Montana, North Dakota, Vermont, and West Virginia--allow industrial hemp production or research in accord with State laws.
-However, Federal law is standing in the way of farmers in these States growing what may be a very profitable crop.
-Because of current Federal law, all hemp included in products sold in the United States must be imported instead of being grown by American farmers.
+Seven states — Hawaii, Kentucky, Maine, Maryland, Montana, North Dakota, and West Virginia — allow industrial hemp production or research in accord with state laws.
+However, federal law is standing in the way of farmers in these states growing what may be a very profitable crop.
+Because of current federal law, all hemp included in products sold in the United States must be imported instead of being grown by American farmers.

-• The United States is the only industrialized nation that prohibits industrial hemp cultivation.
-The Congressional Research Service has noted that hemp is grown as an established agricultural commodity in over 30 nations in Europe, Asia, North America, and South America.
-The Industrial Hemp Farming Act will relieve this unique restriction on American farmers and allow them to grow industrial hemp in accord with State law.
+The United States is the only industrialized nation that prohibits industrial hemp cultivation.
+The Congressional Research Service has noted that hemp is grown as an established agricultural commodity in over 30 nations in Europe, Asia, and North America.
+My Industrial Hemp Framing Act will relieve this unique restriction on American farmers and allow them to grow industrial hemp in accord with state law.